ibm-cloud-docs/containers/cs_clusters.md

    ```
    {: screen}
    * To create a cluster in which you can run internet-facing workloads, check to see whether a public and private VLAN exist.
 If a public and private VLAN already exist, note the matching routers.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.
 In the example output, any private VLAN can be used with any public VLAN because the routers all include `02a.dal10`.
-   * To create a cluster that extends your on-premises data center on the private network only or provides limited public access through a gateway device, check to see whether a private VLAN exists.
+   * To create a cluster that extends your on-premises data center on the private network only or provides limited public access through a gateway appliance, check to see whether a private VLAN exists.
 If you have a private VLAN, note the ID.

 6. Run the `cluster create classic` command.
 By default, the worker node disks are AES 256-bit encrypted.
    * To create a cluster in which you can run internet-facing workloads: